jimmyrocks/mapnik-vector-tile-converter/README.md

 Returns the geometry of the tile (= relative coordinates) from MoveTo, LineTo and ClosePath commands.

 ### Converter
-Changes the geometry relative to the tile into a latlon geometry.
+Changes the geometry relative to the tile into a latitude longitude or Mercator-projected x y list.